Karan-Karthik/Student_Performance_Analysis-Predictor/README.md

 # Student Performance Predictor

 An end-to-end machine learning application designed to predict student performance.
-This project features a Flask web application deployed on AWS, using Docker for containerization and AWS services for continuous integration and deployment.
+Interactively asks for input sex, ethnicity, parental level of education and writing scores to predict the maths score.

+Key Features:

+- Interactive Prediction: Predict math scores by entering student-specific details such as sex, ethnicity, parental education, and writing scores.
+- Comprehensive EDA: Jupyter notebooks containing in-depth visualizations and analyses of the dataset, uncovering trends and correlations.
+- Machine Learning Model: Trained on real-world data to deliver accurate and data-driven predictions.

 ## Table of Contents